 This option holds up well to the wear and tear that comes with being lugged in and out of doors, and since it’s spiral bound, there will be no obstacles to making it lie flat.

 The Unruled Classic Spiral Bound Blank Notebook measures 10.59 by 8.86 by 1.42 inches and contains paper that is serrated for easy removal.

 This notebook is a great DIY option for those who want the freedom to tear out pages, rework designs, and generally treat this notebook as a planning tool rather than an archival record.

 The Unruled Classic Spiral Bound Blank Notebook is available for purchase in sets of three from the Unruled Store via Amazon.

 Journals for Gardeners: A Multi-Season Tool

-When I first started growing my own vegetables, herbs, and flowers, I started big – with twelve 4-by-4-foot raised beds to plant in.
+When I first started growing my own vegetables, herbs, and flowers, I started big – with 12 four-by-four-foot raised beds to plant in.
 With so many beds, I had to have some way to plan my crops and keep track of which variety was planted where.

 I first started tracking my plantings on pieces of loose leaf paper – drawing out a map of my beds and making notes alongside my sketches – and I kept these pieces of paper in a binder.

 But after a couple of years, I switched to a notebook, which was easier to carry outdoors for taking notes while inspecting my plants.